jesper72/dhl-autofiller/README.md

 * While on the DHL Multishippings create customer view - click the extension icon.
 * The extension will now load all customers available and populate a select
 * Selecting one of the customers will populate the extensions input fields allowing you to alter the information
-* Click *Skicka till formuläret* to populate the DHL form
+* Click *Fill out the DHL form* to populate the DHL form.
+The plugin recognize and support both the /transnet/register.do?method=view and /transnet/organisation.jsp?organisation=new pages.

 ## Required JSON feed